MassimilianoIaschi/massimilianoiaschi.github.io/_projects/slam_project.md

 <br>

-A second longer-term paper instead will focus on using short-term memory from tactile sensing, both feet and antennae, to enable effective motion planning in our robot.
-Our objective here is to combine all the gaits engineered within the past months for centipede-inspired robots (turning, climbing, self-righting, sidewinding...) with the use of reinforcement learning, ultimately aiming to achieve robust SLAM performance.
+A second longer-term paper instead will focus on using **short-term memory from tactile sensing, both feet and antennae, to enable effective motion planning in our robot**.
+Our objective here is to combine all the gaits engineered within the past months for centipede-inspired robots (turning, climbing, self-righting, sidewinding...) with the use of reinforcement learning, ultimately aiming to achieve **robust SLAM performance**.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 d-flex align-items-stretch mt-3 mt-md-0">